ckosmic/minecraft-psx/README.md

 ## Known Issues

-- Beacon beams tilt and do weird things due to [this Optifine bug](https://github.com/sp614x/optifine/issues/4905).
+- Beacon beams tilt and do weird things when terrain vertex snapping is on due to [this Optifine bug](https://github.com/sp614x/optifine/issues/4905).
 If anyone knows the block entity ID of beacon beams or whatever it is to single it out in gbuffers_block, please let me know.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)